 Christian History, a popular history magazine.

 Christianity Today, a leading religious journal in America, a magazine of news and commentary.
 I am currently the editor in chief.

 I’ve published dozens of articles in a variety of magazines, from devotional pieces ( like The Upper Room) to commentary on current events (New York Times) to more theological musings (Books & Culture).

-I’ve written or co-written 9 books (as of September 2017), from biographies (St. Francis of Assisi, and Karl Barth: An Introductory Biography for Evangelicals), to books on spiritual theology (like Jesus Mean and Wild and Beautiful Orthodoxy) and liturgy (Beyond Bells & Smells: The Wonder and Power of Christian Liturgy).
+I’ve written or co-written 9 books (as of September 2017), from biographies (Francis of Assisi and His World and Karl Barth: An Introductory Biography for Evangelicals), to books on spiritual theology (like Jesus Mean and Wild and Beautiful Orthodoxy) and liturgy (Beyond Bells & Smells: The Wonder and Power of Christian Liturgy).

-On a personal note: I’ve been married to Barbara for 44 years, have three grown children, and five grandchildren.
+On a personal note: I’ve been married to Barbara for 45 years, have three grown children, and six grandchildren.
 I currently live in Glen Ellyn, Illinois.
-Extracurricular passions include fly fishing, camping out in my small trailer, and brewing craft beer.
+Extracurricular passions include fly fishing, camping out in my small trailer, brewing craft beer, and biking.